Chapter 22 : Epilogue: Part Two

 When the bus shuddered to a halt and deposited us out into the night with an exhausted sigh of steam, it felt like arriving at New New Elgin for the first time all over again.

 But when we disembarked and I could breathe in the mild air and link my arm through his, it all felt a tiny bit better, even if I knew at the same time that it wasn't.
 Truth be told, I felt bewildered.
-(Technically) jobless and careless, but at least I had a place to live and a near-perfect boyfriend.
+I’d hopelessly screwed up my job, but at least I had a place to live and a boyfriend.
 And a kitten.
 I should have been happy enough.
 But I wasn't, really, and I was a little too scared to think about why.
 Except for the enormous feeling of failure; I couldn't even hack writing smut.

 The sky - a dusky, navy velvet, with the stars like a pot of sequins that'd been knocked over and stitched where they'd fallen, little celestial haphazards.
 The road underfoot, glittering, varnished, the evening's coat of rain presenting the sky with its own reflection.
 The distant silhouettes of trees: cardboard cutouts propped against a painted wall.
 It was like walking in an enormous stage set once the curtain had gone down; I half expected Scorpius to pull a lever and for the whole thing to fall away and reveal our old flat in Ealing with him yelling 'Surprise!
 We never actually moved!
 New New Elgin was just a fictional universe created by your broody, delusional mind!
 Wow, I really do pick them, don't I?'.
 I mean, I wouldn't put it past him.
 He's got the artistic vision and the existentialism.
 And New New Elgin was just a bit too surreal for comfort.